MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfiguration.md

   - `[UserName <String>]`: The User Name that is being reported
   - `[UserPrincipalName <String>]`: UserPrincipalName.

-DEVICESTATUSOVERVIEW `<IMicrosoftGraphDeviceConfigurationDeviceOverview1>`: deviceConfigurationDeviceOverview
+`DEVICESTATUSOVERVIEW <IMicrosoftGraphDeviceConfigurationDeviceOverview>`: deviceConfigurationDeviceOverview
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview
   - `[ConflictCount <Int32?>]`: Number of devices in conflict
   - `[ErrorCount <Int32?>]`: Number of error devices